rangle/ngCourse2/handout/observables/using_observables_from_other_sources.md

 # Using Observables From Other Sources
-In the example above we created observables from scratch which is especially useful in understanding the anatomy of an observable.
+In the example above we created `Observables` from scratch which is especially useful in understanding the anatomy of an `Observable`.

-However, we will often create observables from callbacks, promises, events, collections or using many of the operators available on the API.
+However, we will often create `Observables` from callbacks, promises, events, collections or using many of the operators available on the API.

 ## Observable HTTP Events
 A common operation in any web application is getting or posting data to a server.
 Angular applications do this with the `Http` library, which previously used `Promises` to operate in an asynchronous manner.
-The updated `Http` library now incorporates observables for triggering events and getting new data.
+The updated `Http` library now incorporates `Observables` for triggering events and getting new data.
 Let's take a quick look at this:

 ```js
 import {Component} from '@angular/core';